 It’s impossible for a child to have too many books, right?
 A board book is a great stocking stuffer for a toddler boy.
 This book is called “My Truck is Stuck!”
 It has simple words for beginning readers and speakers as well as fun, colorful pictures.
 Your boy will love this book; it’s just the right length for a young attention span.

 Toddlers are adorable in baseball hats, and this one is super cute.
 It’s made of a soft fabric, and it’s adjustable to fit your kid’s head.
 There are two patterns to choose from.
 One is a blue hat with white stars and the other is a gray and navy hat with a cute, colorful monkey on the front.
 The monkey hat would be darling on a toddler or preschooler.

 It may be a throwback to the 90s, but what kid wouldn’t love getting a character Pez Dispenser in his stocking?
-This is a set of 6 dispensers, and they are all shaped like Star Wars characters.
-They come with two refills for extra Christmas morning candy snacking.
+This is a Buzz Lightyear themed dispenser and will have your boy playing to infinity and beyond.
+It comes with two refills for extra Christmas morning candy snacking.